cryptopunksnotdead/punks.sandbox/geminis/README.md

-What's super rarer than a triple or quadruple alien?
+Q: What's super rarer than a triple or quadruple alien?
-Yes, a sextuplet alien!
+A: Yes, a sextuplet alien!

 Let's try sextuplets and let's flip